G-Q5JWBVK74V

 “Open HVAC condensate pump filled with white mold and bacteria buildup, showing why bleach is more effective than vinegar for cleaning AC drain lines.”

-Keeping your HVAC system running smoothly isn’t just about filters and tune-ups.
-One of the most overlooked maintenance items is the AC drain line—the small PVC pipe that carries condensation out of your system.
+Keeping your HVAC system running smoothly is not just about changing filters and scheduling tune-ups.
+One of the most overlooked maintenance items is the AC drain line, which is the small PVC condensate line that carries moisture away from your system.

-How to Tell if Your AC Drain Line Is Clogged
+Signs Your AC Drain Line May Be Clogged

 Watch for these warning signs: